pantheon-systems/documentation/source/content/guides/decoupled/overview/05-manage-settings.md

 ### Configure Build and Output Settings

-1. Navigate to your site dashboard and select the site you want to configure Build and Output settings for.
+1. Navigate to your **Site Dashboard**, click **Sites**, and then select the site you want to configure Build and Output settings for.

 1. Click **Settings** and then click **Builds**.